Andrew MacLean is the author of the Atlantic Canadian newspaper column called Backyard History, which is published weekly in over a dozen newspapers.

 Before beginning writing, MacLean had already lived a far ranging and eclectic life.

 He has backpacked through 37 countries on 5 continents, visiting over 200 different cities around the world.
+This was funded by doing forestry research in the backwoods of New Brunswick (measuring trees with a measuring tape) in summers to save money, and travelling throughout the winters.

 He has run over a dozen election campaigns in five different Canadian provinces.